mikethompson100/complete-javascript-course-master/README.md

 ### Q14: I'm looking for the old course version (v1) files.
 Where can I find them?

 **A:** They are in this same repo, but in the [v1 branch](https://github.com/jonasschmedtmann/complete-javascript-course/tree/v1).
 So just go to [v1](https://github.com/jonasschmedtmann/complete-javascript-course/tree/v1), and download the code from there.

+My course notes:
+Studying the lecture lesson.
+The browser contains WEB APIs and the Node.js runtime utilizes c++ bindings and a thread pool instead (low level OS multi-thread resources)